Skip to main content

 Total legal costs $1,500 - $2,500

 Tip: Get quotes from multiple lawyers.
-Experience matters.
+Prices vary, but cheaper isn't always better—experience with real estate transactions matters.

 Title Insurance